Drug information provided by: IBM Micromedex

 Receiving this medicine while you are pregnant can harm your unborn baby.
+If you are female and able to get pregnant, your doctor may give you a pregnancy test before you start receiving this medicine to make sure you are not pregnant.
 Use an effective form of birth control to keep from getting pregnant during treatment with this medicine and for at least 5 months after the last dose.
 If you think you have become pregnant while receiving the medicine, tell your doctor right away.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, a loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

 Colitis (inflammation of the bowels) may occur with this medicine.
 Tell your doctor right away if you have stomach pain or tenderness, watery or bloody diarrhea, or fever after receiving the medicine.

 Adrenal, pituitary, or thyroid gland problems may occur while you are receiving this medicine.
 Tell your doctor if you have changes in mood or behavior, constipation, dry skin or hair, feeling cold, sensitivity to heat, sweating, trouble sleeping, or weight changes.